realsuayip/rest-filters/docs/source/index.rst

 can enforce strict constraints on your parameters, how they are provided and how they interact with each other.
 Here are some highlight features:

-- **Leverage serializer fields to parse query parameters.** Existing serializer fields used in request bodies can be reused directly, ensuring consistency in parsing logic and validation error messages.
+- **Use serializer fields to parse query parameters.** Existing serializer fields used in request bodies can be reused directly, ensuring consistency in parsing logic and validation error messages.
 This approach also simplifies the implementation of custom fields by utilizing familiar serializer API.